eriktoller/stress_displacement_calcualtor/README.md

 The user will have to define the funciton files for the stresses.
 The program will the use those to calculate and export the stress field for a given grid.

 Remaining work:
-> *Get the program to read or interact with MATLAB
+> - Get the program to read or interact with MATLAB
-> *Incldue the fuctions for more anlaytical elements
+> - Incldue the fuctions for more anlaytical elements

 Created by,
 Erik Toller